History of Papua New Guinea: European contact

 Successful and long-term European settlement began in the 1870s.
 The Russian Nikolai Miklouho-Maclay and lived in the Rai Coast District for a few years from 1871, introducing crops which have retained Russian-derived names in local languages.
 The London Missionary Society set up missions on the south coast in 1872, while a trading port was established on the Duke of York Islands.
 The company of the German trader Johann Cesar VI.
 Godeffroy established a presence at Blanche Bay in 1873.
-On 24 April 1873, British Captain John Moresby aboard the HMS Basilisk raised the Union Flag on Hayter Island near Milne Bay and claimed it for the United Kingdom.
+On 24 April 1873, British Captain John Moresby aboard raised the Union Flag on Hayter Island near Milne Bay and claimed it for the United Kingdom.
 However, this was not viewed favourably by the British government.
 The Duke of York Islands saw the arrival of Methodist missionaries in 1875.

 The nearby Torres Strait Islands were annexed by Queensland in 1878, amid rising commercial interest in New Guinea, and the border moved further north in 1879.
 Queensland and other Australian states did not wish for Germany to claim the remained of New Guinea.
 Queensland attempted to annex the area in 1883, driven by the Governor of the Torres Strait Islands, although this was deemed unlawful.
 Negotiations with the United Kingdom saw the various British colonies in the region agree to pay for any administrative costs.
 The rejection of Queensland's unilateral action by the United Kingdom led to the 1883 Intercolonial Convention, accelerating the federation of Australia due to the desire of the Pacific colonies to have more autonomy.

 The eastern half of the island was divided between two colonial powers in 1884.
 Germany declared a protectorate over the northern portion as German New Guinea before annexing it the next year, while the southern part of the island became the protectorate of British New Guinea.
 The border between the two was agreed in 1885, while border between British and Dutch was altered slightly in 1895.